w0rm/elm-pool/README.md

 - Simulating

-  1. The focal point is at the center of the table ✅
+  1. The focal point is where it was before ✅
-  2. The camera is zoomed out to show the table (unless interrupted with the mousewheel)
+  2. The camera is zoomed out to show the table (unless interrupted with the mousewheel) ✅

 ## Game Rules